zackees/sudo-win32/README.md

 If this package solves a problem in your life then you are obligated to give this repo a star.
 If you don't, then you are a bad person.

+Note that as this release the command always return 0 indicating success, regardless of the actual exit code of the command.
+Fixing this is none trivial.

 # How this works

 I discovered this solution while at Google and did a proper implementation of it.